GH-486DX/GH-Interview-REST-Assured-API/readme.md

 ### Intro

-Example of using Java, REST Assured and JUnit to show some basic tests against a free public API:
+Example of using Java, REST Assured, JUnit and Maven to show some basic tests against a free public API:

 * [The Star Wars API](https://swapi.dev/)